-Vegetation determinants on butterfly diversity and composition in Arabuko-Sokoke coastal forest, a tropical biodiversity hotspot, Kenya
+Vegetation determines butterfly diversity and composition across the Arabuko-Sokoke coastal forest in Kenya, a tropical biodiversity hotspot

 Read the full article See related articles